dimarra/TA-Microsoft-Sysmon/README.txt

   5.0.0
   --------
-  Updates to support sysmon V5 and add additional CIM-compliant field extractions Note the sample configuration included below was modified to exclued the ImageLoad section which was found to be causing BSOD on some Windows 7 test systems.
+  Updates to support sysmon V5
+  Note the sample configuration included below was modified to exclued the ImageLoad section which was found to be causing BSOD on some Windows 7 test systems.
   Special thanks to David Staulcup (https://github.com/dstaulcu) for ongoing assistance and contributions